-The Amazon Bedrock Knowledge Base MCP Server provides a seamless way to access and query Amazon Bedrock Knowledge Bases through a Model Context Protocol server.
-It allows you to discover knowledge bases, retrieve information with natural language queries, and enhance search results through filtering and reranking capabilities.
+The Amazon Bedrock Knowledge Base MCP Server provides a seamless way to access and query Amazon Bedrock Knowledge Bases through a standardized interface.
+It allows you to discover knowledge bases, retrieve information using natural language queries, filter results by data source, and improve result relevance through reranking capabilities.

 uv